nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 2.1 Limits of the Gaussian Framework

 Empirical market data exhibits:
-- fat tails,
+- fat tails
-- volatility clustering,
+- volatility clustering
-- regime shifts.
+- regime shifts

 These stylized facts, emphasized by Benoît Mandelbrot, challenge classical assumptions such as:
-- independent and identically distributed returns,
+- independent and identically distributed returns
-- constant variance,
+- constant variance
-- purely mean-variance optimization.
+- purely mean-variance optimization

 As a result, this project adopts a risk-first approach, where exposure is adjusted dynamically based on market volatility, not solely on directional forecasts.